 Quotes for long-distance moves are based solely on inventory and distance traveled.
 This is different from local moves, which, depending on the company could be priced hourly.
 It’s a great idea to compile a home inventory list before your move.
 This is a chance to decide what is being moved, donated, or sold.

 This is where having an itemized home inventory list can come in handy (not to mention when unpacking in your new home).
 Your home inventory list will also be useful in making sure your items arrive at the new location.
 More importantly, it’s great to check that nothing went missing during transit before your movers leave at the destination.

 Clients should consider donating items that are not being sold or thrown away.
 The Salvation Army as well as Good Will can take donations.
 There are various other services, especially in metro areas.
 We’ve compiled a few of them here!

 3. Working With a Delivery Window

-Clients should keep in mind that there are often windows of delivery when moving long distance.
+Clients should keep in mind that there are often windows of delivery when moving long distances.
 There are, however, a few options when it comes to people in a time crunch:

-- Consolidated Shipping: The most basic long distance move.
-FlatRate Moving labels and bar codes boxes when moving long distance.
+- Consolidated Shipping: The most basic long-distance move.
+FlatRate Moving labels and bar codes boxes when moving long distances.
 This is definitely a question to ask potential moving companies.
-This is a cheaper option and perfect for people who’s top priority time.
+This is a cheaper option and perfect for people whose top priority is time.

 - For an additional cost, some moving companies can even greatly narrow the delivery window or even give a guaranteed date.